 Four years ago, the Atlantic Sentinel was split on whether to endorse Barack Obama or Mitt Romney for president.
-We share the Democrats’ social liberalism and respected the president’s foreign policy but were also drawn to the Republican’s energy and fiscal policies.
+We share the Democrats’ social liberalism and respected the president’s foreign policy, but we were drawn to the Republican’s energy and fiscal policies.

 This year, it’s no contest at all.
 Donald Trump, the Republican candidate, is totally unfit for the office he seeks.